-After being discovered at a university homecoming party, Anok Yai became the first black model to open a Prada show since Naomi Campbell in 1997, and has appeared in the brand’s Spring /Summer and Pre-Fall ad campaigns, fast becoming one of the new faces to watch.
+After being discovered at a university homecoming party, Anok Yai became the first black model to open a Prada show since Naomi Campbell in 1997, and has appeared in various of the brand's campaigns, fast becoming one of the new faces to watch.

 In February 2018 she became the first Sudanese model, and second black model after Naomi Campbell in 1997, to open the Prada runway show.
 Since then, Yai has appeared in a number of campaigns for the brand, as well as a campaign for Nike’s collaboration with Givenchy’s former creative director Riccardo Tisci .
-She has also featured in editorials for British Vogue, Dazed, V Magazine and AnOther Magazine, and walked the runway at Louis Vuitton ’s Autumn/Winter 2018 show.
+She has also featured in editorials for British Vogue, Dazed, V Magazine and AnOther Magazine, and covered issues of Vogue Italia, CR Fashion Book and W Magazine.

 "Me opening for one of the top fashion houses is a statement to the world — especially for black women — that their beauty is something that deserves to be celebrated,” she said in an interview for Vogue.